 Be aware that each state determines the details of exactly what must be covered under these categories.
 Individual health plans may add to those minimum requirements.
 So before you enroll, read the plan's summary of benefits to see what specific services you’ll have access to and what your costs will be.

 If you get insurance through your job, check your health plan to confirm the details of your coverage.
+Large employers are not required to offer the essential health benefits, but nearly all do.

 Reduced Costs to Treat Heart Disease

 The Affordable Care Act has rules about the most you have to pay out-of-pocket for your medical care.
-These start in 2014:

 Savings on Drug Costs for Seniors

-If you're on Medicare and take medicine for a heart condition, you may be pleased to knowthe doughnut hole -- the gap in Medicare coverage for prescription drugs -- is slowly going away.
+If you're on Medicare and take medicine for a heart condition, you may be pleased to know the doughnut hole -- the gap in Medicare coverage for prescription drugs -- is slowly going away.
 It will be gone by 2020, leaving you to pay just 25% of the cost of your brand-name and generic medications.
 See What Medicare Costs, Part D to get the details, including what discounts are available until the doughnut hole closes.

-Finding Insurance Will Be Easier
+Buying and Keeping Insurance Will Be Easier

 - You cannot be dropped by your health plan because you have a heart problem or a condition that can lead to heart disease, such as high blood pressure or high cholesterol.